Jamie Larsson

 The Shire (Fantasy-style trail map, Personal project), 2021

 This was a personal project I did between semesters at UMBC.
-UMBC has some fields and forests towards the northeast side of campus which other students have informally named after fantasy novel settings, and none of the small trails linking them had been mapped by any online sources, so I had fun taking a couple hours to run around the woods on campus with a GPS in hand, and then when I got home I opened up QGIS on my computer and processed all of my GPS tracks into the attached fantasy-style map.
+UMBC has some areas on northeast side of campus which other students have informally named after settings from fantasy novels, and none of the small trails linking them had been mapped by any online sources, so I had fun taking a couple hours to trek around the woods on a hot summer day with a Garmin GPSMap in hand, and when I got home, opened up QGIS on my computer and processed all of my GPS tracks into the attached fantasy-style map.
 This project was purely a creative endeavor, but gave me the opportunity to practice some of the skills I had been picking up in my GIS classes.